November Gardening Tips and To-Dos for the Pacific Northwest

 fall greenhouse

-I hope this gives you an idea of some gardening to-dos that need to be done here in the Pacific Northwest for the month of November.
+I hope this gives you an idea of some gardening to-dos for November in the Pacific Northwest.
 This is the last month to put your garden to bed for the winter months.

 But the great news is you can start planning next year’s garden if you haven’t already.